All Episodes

 I did misspeak.

-I I want to apologize.
+I want to apologize.

-I really, I really don't want the president to fail.
+I really don't want the president to fail.

-I didn't, I didn't mean it to sound so caustic.
+I didn't mean it to sound so caustic.

 I couldn't do it.

-I couldn't live with myself after the program in which I would have said that.
+I couldn't live with myself after the program in which I would have said that because I don't mean it.

 But can you imagine how many people might have loved me?

-Can you imagine how many people might have, you know, Rush?
+Can you imagine how many people might have, you know, Rush, that was a very mature thing you did.

-The answer is I wouldn't have changed one person's mind about me.
+The answer is, I wouldn't have changed one person's mind about me.

-The Republicans the negative opinions held on me have nothing to do with what I say, have nothing to do with where I live, have nothing to do with what I drive, have nothing to do with anything other than I oppose them.
+Because the opinions that are held of me, and Republicans need to learn this, the Republicans, the negative opinions held of me have nothing to do with what I say, have nothing to do with where I live, have nothing to do with what I drive, have nothing to do with anything other than I oppose them.

-And so a lot of people are afraid To stand up in opposition.
+And so a lot of people are afraid to stand up in opposition.

 Now, I'll admit, acquiring and holding an audience in the media is different than getting votes in an election and getting re-elected.

-For example, I could not get elected to anything.
+For example, I could not get elected to anything, even if I wanted to run.

-The man who invented the word feminazi.
+First commercial, the man who invented the word feminazi.

 I mean, I've never had those perspirations.

-So I've never, I've never had to live a life of paying attention every day to what might happen to me 30 years down the road in terms of public approval or any of that.
+So I've never had to live a life of paying attention every day to what might happen to me 30 years down the road in terms of public approval or any of that.

 So I know they live in a different world and they have to go about and approach things a different way, but my gosh, you can't get more serious than the country.

-The way it was founded, what it means, why it succeeds, why it's great, individual liberty, and a steadfast moral code born of a uh devout religious belief among the founders.
+The way it was founded, what it means, why it succeeds, why it's great, individual liberty, and a steadfast moral code born of a devout religious belief among the founders.

 That's what gave us the United States of America.